Biden Tries To Clarify His Record On Iraq War During Democratic Debate

 More than 16 years after the U.S. invasion of Iraq, former Vice President Joe Biden is still struggling to explain his vote for the war and when his feelings about intervention evolved.

-On Thursday night, during the third Democratic debate in Houston, Biden said he "never should have voted to give [President] Bush the authority to go in and do what he said he was going to do."
+On Thursday night, during the third Democratic debate, which took place in Houston, Biden said he "never should have voted to give [President] Bush the authority to go in and do what he said he was going to do."

-Biden was referring to his vote in the U.S. Senate for the authorization for use of military force against Iraq in October 2002 and his comments were not prompted by a moderator question.
-It was a deliberate attempt to clarify his record after recent criticism for mischaracterizing his opposition to the war.
+Biden, a former Delaware senator, was referring to his October 2002 vote in the U.S. Senate for the authorization to use military force against Iraq, and his comments were not prompted by a moderator's question.
+It was a deliberate attempt to clarify his record after recent;u receiving criticism for mischaracterizing his opposition to the war.

 "I said something that was not meant the way I said it," Biden said, further trying to clarify himself on the debate stage.
-His comments were referring to remarks he made both during the last debate and in a recent NPR Politics Podcast interview, in which he had said he declared his opposition to the war from the outset.
+His comments were referring to remarks he made both during the last debate and in a recent NPR Politics Podcast interview, in which he said he declared his opposition to the war from the outset.

-Biden went on to explain that what he meant was that he had argued from the beginning of the war that that the U.S. was engaging in Iraq the wrong way: there was no plan, and no support from allies.
+Biden went on to explain that what he meant was that he had argued from the beginning of the war that the U.S. was engaging in Iraq the wrong way: There was no plan, and no support from allies.

 Although Biden voted for the authorization for use of military force against Iraq, he has suggested that he was misled by the Bush administration.
 He told NPR last week that he thought the vote would be used as diplomatic leverage.